 The Launch of Program WINIn June 2013, NuScale launched the broad multi-state collaboration called the Western Initiative for Nuclear (Program WIN) at the Western Governors Association (WGA) annual meeting in Park City, Utah.
 The purpose of Program WIN is to study the demonstration and deployment of a series of NuScale small modular reactor (SMR) power plants across the western United States.

-The first project to come out of Program WIN is a 12-module 720 MWe NuScale power plant planned for its first customer, the Utah Associated Municipal Power Systems (UAMPS), for their Carbon Free Power Project (CFPP).
+The first project to come out of Program WIN is a 12-module NuScale power plant for the Utah Associated Municipal Power Systems (UAMPS) Carbon Free Power Project (CFPP).

 “As part of our SmartEnergy Initiative, Utah Associated Municipal Power Systems continually and carefully monitors and explores all resource options with an emphasis on conservation and efficiency to address the long-term energy needs of members.
 Program WIN is an example of our efforts to evaluate all options, particularly as we are faced with carbon-constrained baseload generation.
 In accordance with state and national efforts to clean up our air and reduce carbon emissions, it is important that we investigate clean, safe, carbon-free SMR technology as a potential baseload resource.” - Doug Hunter, general manager of UAMPS